abo-junghichi/stage0risc/ISAmap.md

 # Instruction length
-Although there are no plans to extend the ISA, and, rebuilding ISA is preferred for minimizing proccessor implementation, instruction length is encoded in some MSBs at the first byte of each instruction.
+Although there are no plans to extend the ISA, and, rebuilding ISA from the ground up is preferred for minimizing proccessor implementation, instruction length is encoded in some MSBs at the first byte of each instruction.

-	00                  : invalid instruction
+	00                  : reserved for invalid instruction
 	01 - 3f (00XX-XXXX) :   1 byte
 	40 - 7f (01XX-XXXX) :   2 bytes
 	80 - bf (10XX-XXXX) :   4 bytes - used at current project.